-The Natomas Basin faces significant risk of flooding due to the need for repairs to the existing levees.
-SAFCA has undertaken the design and construction of the Natomas Levee Improvement Project (NLIP) to repair and improve the existing levees with funding from the State of California and the Federal Goverment.
-Upon completion of this work, the upgrade of the leveels will provide Natomas with 200-year level of flood protection.
+The Natomas Basin faces a significant risk of flooding due to the need for repairs to the existing levees.
+SAFCA has undertaken the design and construction of the Natomas Levee Improvement Project (NLIP) to repair and improve the existing levees with funding from the State of California and the Federal Government.
+Upon completion of this work, the upgrade of the levees will provide Natomas with a 200-year level of flood protection.

-A: A vegetation variance was approved by the Corps of Engineers to relax standards regarding removal of vegetation on the water side of the levees in areas where the NLIP is building an oversized levee.
+A vegetation variance was approved by the Corps of Engineers to relax standards regarding the removal of vegetation on the waterside of the levees in areas where the NLIP is building an oversized levee.
 This includes the Sacramento River reach.
-Most of the vegetation along the landside of the levee will need to be removed to accomodate the proposed levee improvements.
+Most of the vegetation along the landside of the levee will need to be removed to accommodate the proposed levee improvements.